risawitama/verbose-potato/README.md

-## Scientists finally did a study on forks.
-It's about tine!
+## What did the father tomato say to the baby tomato whilst on a family walk?
+Ketchup.